AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- # sort, tr, cut, /dev/null, see also grep below
+ # sort, tr, cut, see more grep examples below
- man -t ls | lpr  # send man page to a default printer du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users ls -1 | tr '\n' ' '   # replace new line with a comma
+ man -t ls | lpr  # send man page to a default printer du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users ls -1 | tr '\n' ' '   # replace new line with a comma history | grep search_word  # to list all matching commands

 Redirects:
 - Like pipes, but send data to files instead of other processes.
 - Replace a file: ``command > file.txt``
 - Append to a file: ``command >> file.txt`` (be careful you don't mix them up!)
+- Redirect file as STDIN: ``command < file``  (in case program accepts STDIN only)

 ::

  echo Hello World > hello.txt
  ls -lH >> current_dir_ls.txt
+ cat file1 file2 > file3  # join two files into one
- getent passwd | cut -d: -f1,5 > users  # extract user names and store them to a file
+ getent passwd | cut -d: -f1,5 > users  # extract user names and store them to a file paste -s -d : file1 file2 > file3  # join file1 and 2 lines one by one using : as a delimiter

 **This is the unix philosophy** and the true power of the shell.
 The **unix philosophy** is a lot of small, specialized, good programs